Coroner: Idaho students were stabbed to death in their beds - Local News 8

 All four victims were members of fraternities and sororities: seniors Madison Mogen, 21, of Coeur d’Alene, Idaho, and Kaylee Goncalves, 21, of Rathdrum, Idaho; junior Xana Kernodle, 20, of Post Falls, Idaho; and freshman Ethan Chapin, 20, of Mount Vernon, Washington.
 The women were roommates.
 The bodies were found around noon Sunday.

 Two other people were found in the sprawling house, unharmed.
-Fry declined to say whether they were able to provide an account of the killings, or to specify who called 911.
-There was no sign of forced entry at the home, according to the chief, and a door was found open by the first police officers to arrive.
+Fry declined to say whether they were able to provide an account of the killings or to specify who called 911.
+There was no sign of forced entry, according to the chief, and a door was found open by the first police officers to arrive.